buildpacks/rfcs/text/0000-kpack-donation-to-cnb.md

 [kpack's](https://github.com/pivotal/kpack/) CI/CD infrastructure currently runs on internal VMware infrastructure. [kpack's](https://github.com/pivotal/kpack/) CI/CD pipelines will need to be rebuilt on [CNB](https://buildpacks.io/) infrastructure.

+##### Hardware requirements

+The minimal hardware requirements to request to CNCF to recreate the CI/CD pipelines are:

+- TBD

 ### Documentation

 [Kpack](https://github.com/pivotal/kpack/) documentation is currently hosted in the base code [repository](https://github.com/pivotal/kpack/tree/main/docs), after migrating to [CNB](https://buildpacks.io/) the documentation will be published into the Cloud Native Buildpack [site](https://buildpacks.io/).